 A qualitative and multicriteria assessment of scientists: a perspective based on a case study of INRAE, France

-Abstract: Psychosociology theories indicate that individual evaluation is part of the recognition of professional activities.
-Following Christophe Dejours conclusions, this recognition is shaped by two complementary judgments: the “utility” judgment given by the hierarchy and the “beauty” judgment given by the peers.
-The aim of this paper is to explain how at INRAE individual assessment of scientists is operated, following a qualitative and multicriteria-based process by peers, that provides congrats and advices to the assessed scientists (the “beauty” judgment).
-We explain as well how INRAE regularly adapts this process to the evolution of research pratices, such as interdisciplinarity or open science, since assessment requires to be in phase with how research activities are performed.
+Abstract: Psychosociology theories indicate that individual evaluation is intergral to the recognition of professional activities.
+Building upon Christophe Dejours’ conclusions, this recognition is influenced by two complementary judgments: the “utility” judgment from the hierarchy and the “beauty” judgment from the peers.
+The aim of this paper is to elucidate how at INRAE individual assessment of scientists is conducted.
+This process follows a qualitative and multicriteria-based approach by peers, providing both congrats and advice to the evaluated scientists (the “beauty” judgment).
+Furthermore, we expound on how INRAE regularly adapts this process to the evolving landscape of research pratices, such as interdisciplinary collaboration or open science, assuring that assessments align with the current apporaches of research activities.

 Keywords: multicriteria assessment, open science, peers, qualitative evaluation, research assessment

-Why an assessment of scientists?
+Introduction: why an assessment of scientists?

-Scientists’ life is punctuated by different types of evaluations: during recruitment, promotions, calls for projects and throughout the career.
+Scientists undergo various types of evaluations throughout their careers, including during recruitment, promotions, calls for projects and at various point along their professional trajectory.

-In France, civil-servant scientist (with permanent position) assessment is mandatory and legislated by decree 83-1260 (30th December 1983) setting the statutory rules common to the French research organisations.
-This obligation is an opportunity to think a mean for making assessment by peers useful to both the concerned scientist and the research organization.
-This articles concerns the regular assessment throughout the career and thus does not deal with promotions.
+In France, the assessment of civil-servant scientists with permanent position is mandatory and governed by decree 83-1260 (30th December 1983) which sets out the statutory regulations applicable across French research organisations.
+This obligation provides an opportunity to devide a method of peer assessment that is beneficial to both the individual scientist and the research organization.
+This articles focusses on the routine assessments conducted throughout a scientist’s career and does not address promotions.

-In France, and in other countries as well, there are mainly two types of institutions for research and higher education: research institutes (devoted mainly on research) and universities (with a shared goal of high education and research).
-French universities recruit scientists both on their scientific skills and their teaching specialities.
-In terms of assessment, there is no regular assessment of scientists at French universities (except for promotion).
-In French research institutes such as INRAE (French national research institute for agriculture, food and environment) scientists are hired based on their scientific expertise, their research skills and projects.
-At INRAE, assessment occurs every two years, independenly of promotions and most of other French research institutes do the same.
+In France, as well as in other countries, there are primarily two types of institutions for research and higher education: research institutes focused mainly on research and universities which have dual goals of education and research.
+French universities recruit scientists based on both their scientific expertise and their teaching specializations.
+However, in terms of assessment, there is typically no regular evaluation of scientists at French universities, except for promotion purposes.
+Conversely, in French research institutes such as INRAE (French national research institute for agriculture, food and environment) scientists are recruited based on their scientific expertise, research skills and projects.
+At INRAE, assessments are conducted every two years, independenly of promotions, and most of other French research institutes follow a similar practice.

+In this context, our initial focus will be on examining the methods through which assessments can be conducted, with a particular emphasis on the indispensable role of peers.
+Peers play a crucial role in facilitating a nuanced and tailored qualitative assessment of scientists.
+Consequently, we will delve into the comparison between quantitative and qualitative assessment approaches and explore the evolving criteria essential for qualitative evaluations.
+Lastly, we will underscore the significance of adopting a multi-criteria approach for ensuring equitable assessments of scientists within an applied research institute like INRAE.